Skip to Content

 Attitude Adjustment

 Shortages of magnesium can often lead to the misfiring of the nervous signal transmission making the horse appear nervous and edgy.
-The addition of magnesium in the horses lacking this in their diet can help repair and enhance muscle contraction and signal transmission, which will show in the adjustment of the horse’s behavior.
+The addition of magnesium in the horses lacking this in their diet can help repair and enhance muscle contraction and signal transmission, which will show in the horse’s behavior.

 Enhances Focus And Memory